reachfrancis/nostyledrifting/TheSteps/step0/angular-style-comparison-stories.md

 ---
 ## Epic 4: Change Detection and Categorization

+06.07.2025 - Left off here
+Story 4.1 has been broken down into tasks reference step3/

+Working on task_4 - I think the agent is done but the application is not compiling.

 ### Story 4.1: Style Diff Engine
 **As a** code reviewer
 **I want to** see precise differences between style versions